 I find that art-making gives me the chance to observe the world around me and reflect.
-I’m designing workshops and classes that give artists, non-artists, and would-be artists, a chance to be creative.
-Learn more from these short media pieces:
+I offer participatory classes through community organizations and art stores that give artists, non-artists, and would-be artists, a chance to be creative.
+Learn more from these short media pieces.
+Questions?
+Interested in hosting a workshop?
+Contact me at jsalmons[at]vision2lead.com.

 Does your group, organization, or business